Class: cCJStatusBarPane

 Mouse Events

-When you click or double-click on a statusbar pane, an event will be sent to the pane (OnClick, OnDblClick).
+When you click of double click on a statusbar pane, an event will be sent to the pane (OnClick, OnDblClick).
 These events can be used to respond to the event in any manner you wish.

 Special Panes